When the Horns Come Off

 - She could maneuver in and out of a round feeder without problem

 - She was a doll in the milk barn.

-- She never acted aggressive toward me or the kids with her horns.
+- She never acted aggressively toward me or the kids with her horns.

-BUT, poor poor Rosie was getting the sharp end of the horns.
+BUT, poor Rosie was getting the sharp end of the horns.